StarRocks/starrocks/docs/en/sql-reference/sql-functions/dict-functions/dict_mapping.md

 **Example 4: Enable null_if_not_exist mode**

-When null_if_not_exist mode is enabled and the value mapped to the key that doesn't exist in the dictionary table is queried , an error, instead of `NULL`, is returned.
+When `<null_if_not_exist>` mode is disabled and the value mapped to the key that doesn't exist in the dictionary table is queried , an error, instead of `NULL`, is returned.
 It makes sure that a data row's key is first loaded into the dictionary table and its mapped value (dictionary ID) is generated before that data row is loaded into the target table.

 ```SQL
 MySQL [test]>  SELECT dict_mapping('dict', 'b1', true);